luau-lang/luau/rfcs/function-table-freeze.md

 ## Design

-This proposal proposes formalizing the notion of "read-only" tables by providing a new table functions:
+This proposal proposes formalizing the notion of "read-only" tables by providing two new table functions:

-`table.freeze(t)`: given a non-frozen table t, freezes it; fails when t is not a table or is already frozen.
+- `table.freeze(t)`: given a non-frozen table t, freezes it; fails when t is not a table or is already frozen.
 Returns t.
-`table.isfrozen(t)`: given a table t, returns a boolean indicating the frozen status; fails when t is not a table.
+- `table.isfrozen(t)`: given a table t, returns a boolean indicating the frozen status; fails when t is not a table.

 When a table is frozen, the following is true: